 Keep in mind that you can use your loan to cover other expenses.
 However, that portion won’t be forgiven.

 The bottom line on how to get your PPP loan fully forgiven: Use at least 60% of your PPP loan to cover payroll costs.
-You can use the remaining 40% to cover interest on mortgages, rent, and utilities.
+You can use the remaining 40% to cover qualifying non-payroll costs.

 What’s the time period for using the loan on eligible expenses?

-Your PPP loan is meant to cover 24 weeks worth of expenses.
-So, your loan forgiveness depends on your costs during that 24-week period.
-If you received your loan prior to June 5, you can elect to use the eight-week period.
+Your PPP loan is meant to cover eight or 24 weeks’ worth of expenses.
+So, your loan forgiveness depends on your costs during the covered period.

 The clock starts when your lender makes your first PPP loan disbursement.
-From that date, you’ll have eight (if applicable) or 24 weeks to make eligible payments.
+From that date, you’ll have eight or 24 weeks to make eligible payments.
 This is known as the “covered period.”